Salvation Army: Beliefs

 The Salvation Army, an international movement, is an evangelical part of the universal Christian church.
 Its message is based on the Bible.
 Its ministry is motivated by the love of God.
 Its mission is to preach the gospel of Jesus Christ and to meet human needs in His name without discrimination.

 Early beliefs of the Salvation Army were influenced by the book Helps to Holiness, which influenced spiritual life in the Army for a generation.
-The sacred text of the Salvation Army is the Bible, and the beliefs of the Salvation Army rest upon these eleven doctrines:
+The sacred text of the Salvation Army is the (Protestant) Bible, and the beliefs of the Salvation Army rest upon eleven doctrines: